iliketrainz98/ffsounddetails/index.md

 ## During the Gig
 ### Between the sets
-1. Turn up the `Aux` fader to play break music
+1. Turn up the `Aux` fader to play break music.
+This is found under `Aux/FX Ret` on the right hand-side.
 2. Turn down the `Band` DCA all the way.
 This stops the sound of the band instruments coming out the speakers. **Ensure your turn this back up again before starting**.
+This is found under `DCA` on the right hand-side.

 ## Packdown
 1. Turn **down the L/R fader**.
 This is found under `FX Snd/Main` on the right hand-side.